iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.1/report.md

 > I work at a busy congenial store, and have had the app installed for a few months now.
 I find it really improbable no one infected with the app has walked into the store.<br> :date: __2020-11-17 17:23:10__

-> Difficult to navigate<br> :date: __2020-11-15 20:37:09__

-> I am not leaving my Bluetooth on everywhere I go which isn't far but this will take a long time to get enough peoples info and get them on board before you can do that!
-Ifmt feels intrusive as well.
-Never leave your Bluetooth on unless you know what your hooked up to.<br> :date: __2020-11-13 21:08:54__

 #### 1-star reviews